-AI Search Breakthrough: Blank Canvas Marketing’s Content Engine Delivers Results In 30 Days
+AI Search Breakthrough: Blank Canvas Marketing’s Content Engine Delivers Results in 30 Days

 This content engine is designed for today's shifting search landscape, where organic visibility in AI-generated answers matters most.
 Data from Blank Canvas Marketing indicates that brands investing in these strategies generate more qualified organic inbound leads, particularly when integrated within a holistic marketing strategy.
 It is generally believed that more than half of decision-makers now rely on expert thought leadership during vendor selection.
 In this context, measuring success requires looking beyond clicks to include AI-driven visibility and citations.

-For organizations navigating the shift toward AI-driven search, Blank Canvas Marketing has published resources on LLM visibility and generative engine optimization.
+For organizations navigating the shift towards AI-driven search, Blank Canvas Marketing has published resources on LLM visibility and generative engine optimisation.

 About Blank Canvas Marketing